Skip to main content

 tip

-Check the federation-subgraph-products and federation-subgraph-users examples for complete working subgraphs.
+The federation-subgraph-products and federation-subgraph-users examples are complete working subgraphs you can run locally.